Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 - Describe changes in cyber exploits and attack defenses.

-- Help independent professionals recognize and reduce risk of the most common cyberattacks.
+- Help independent professionals recognize and reduce the the most common cyberattacks risk.

-In autumn 2016, Mirai, a network of malware bots laid waste to a university and several high-profile targets such as Netflix and Twitter.
-First discovered in August of that year by white hat malware researchers, Mirai caused some of the largest, most disruptive distributed denial of service (DDoS) attacks ever recorded.
+In the autumn of 2016, Mirai, a powerful network of malware bots, wreaked havoc on a university and high-profile targets like Netflix and Twitter.
+Initially discovered in August of that year by white hat malware researchers, Mirai was responsible for some of the most massive and disruptive distributed denial of service (DDoS) attacks ever recorded.

-Since then, a lot has changed.
-Mirai and other botnets have evolved into stronger, remote controlled malware systems, which now use artificial intelligence to guide attacks.
+Since then, the landscape has changed significantly.
+Mirai and other botnets have evolved into more robust, remote-controlled malware systems, utilizing artificial intelligence to enhance their attacks.

-Cybersecurity exploits have also changed focus from enterprises to smaller businesses, which usually lack the knowledge, skills, and IT budgets of larger companies.
-Bottom line: cyberattacks never stop evolving, and hackers are ever more inventive and brazen.
+Cybersecurity threats have also shifted focus from large enterprises to smaller businesses, which often lack the knowledge, skills, and IT budgets of their larger counterparts.
+As cyberattacks continue to evolve, hackers are becoming increasingly inventive and daring.

-Like small businesses in general, solo professionals and private practices are more exposed than ever to cyberattacks.
+Small businesses, solo professionals, and private practices are more exposed than ever to cyberattacks.
 Recent trends include:

 This guide provides detailed how-to instructions designed to protect your IT operations from specific types of cyberattacks.